JRiggles/Lospec-Palette-Importer/README.md

 - Version 1.4.0 brings some quality-of-life improvements to the extension's UI/UX.
 Preferences can now be accessed by clicking the "Preferences..." button on the import dialog.

 >[!IMPORTANT]
->The minimum reqired Aseprite version is now 1.3.7 (API version 28)
+>The minimum required Aseprite version is now 1.3.7 (API version 28)

 ##
 This [Aseprite](https://aseprite.org) extension allows you to use and save color palettes from [Lospec](https://lospec.com).
 Simply enter the name of the Lospec palette you want to import.